Maine Court Records

 - If it has been 3 years since the child support order was issued

-The parents can modify child support by signing an agreement together or through the court and the Child Support Services.
+The parents may modify child support by signing an agreement together or through the court and the Child Support Services.

 What is Back Child Support in Maine?

-Back child support in Maine is unpaid child maintenance.
+Back child support in Maine is unpaid child support.
 It is the portion of the court-ordered payment that the paying parent fails to pay to the custodial parent.
 In broader terms, according to the state’s enforcement manual, back child support is otherwise referred to as overdue support.
-It is a delinquency of an obligation for support and maintenance of a child.
+It is a delinquency of an obligation to support and maintain a child.
 Although the support payments are established under a court order, they are owed on behalf of the child to the primary caregiver with whom the child is living.

-In Maine, failure to obey the court’s order on these child support payments is an offense punishable by jail time, amongst other things.
+In Maine, failure to obey the court’s order on these child support payments is punishable by jail time, among other things.

 - Tracking down the delinquent parent’s bank account and instructing the bank to withdraw child support.